johnagan/slack-devkit/README.md

   res.send()
 })

-// Start the webserver
+// Start the webserver on port 3000 server.start(3000)
-server.start()
 ```